sanderfu/TTK4145-ElevatorProject/internal/hwmanager/pseudocode.md

     basically just a wrapper function?
 - Function for clearing all lights
 - Wrapper functions for setting direction and stopping motor

+Needs:

+- Function for turning on lights at different floors when receiving message from order manager
+- Function for turning off lights at different floors when receiving message from order manager
+- Function for sending HW order to order manager